Q: How much salt is in there?

 Q: Are your products vegan?

-A: Our kimchi contains fish sauce made with anchovies and salt.
+A: All of our cultured vegetables are vegan EXCEPT our Kimchi and Daikon Kimchi, which contains fish sauce (anchovies and salt).
 We are currently experimenting with vegan-friendly alternatives and do sometimes sell a fish sauce-free version direct to customers at farmers markets.
-Our sauerkraut, Crimson Kraut and Gochu Curry Kraut are all vegan, as is our tempeh.

 Q: My jar of kraut had a bulging lid, was fizzy and leaked.
 Why?